qaalabs/DE5M4/docs/day1/planning/user-stories-solution.md

 **For more experienced groups, you might include:**

-- As a **restaurant owner**, I want to track which menu items are most popular online, so that I can optimize my kitchen preparation and ingredient ordering.
+- As a **restaurant owner**, I want to track which menu items are most popular online, so that I can optimise my kitchen preparation and ingredient ordering.
 - As a **customer loyalty program member**, I want to see my reward points when I log in, so that I can track my progress toward free meals.
 - As a **restaurant staff member**, I want to receive notifications about new online orders, so that I can start preparing food promptly.